louispisani/DO-takehome/README.md

 # React + TypeScript + Vite + Node + Express
   A dynamic task management table where users can edit cells and manage assignees.
-  Columns are generated based on data types (e.g., text, dropdowns, dates), and a date picker is used for date fields.
+  Columns are generated based on data types.
-  This is a partial implementation showcasing key functionality rather than exhaustive type coverage.

 # Built with:

   Frontend: React, TypeScript, Vite, Material UI (including Autocomplete)